codingMustache/codingMustache/README.md

 ## Joke of the Day

-"What time is it?"
-I don't know... it keeps changing.
+How do you organize a space party?
+You planet.

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+Which of these is not a key value of Agile software development?
- 1. absolute
+ 1. Individuals and interactions
- 2. static
+ 2. Customer collaboration
- 3. center
+ 3. Responding to change
- 4. relative
+ 4. Comprehensive documentation

 <details>
   <summary>Answer</summary>
-  center
+  Comprehensive documentation
 </details>